TitilayoMG/Pie-Sales-Analysis/README.md

 ![](pastry-buffet.jpg)

 ## Introduction
-This dashboard presents the analysis of pies sold within 3 years.
+This dashboard is analyzed on Power BI and it presents the analysis of pies sold within 3 years.
 This organization make pies in 7 different flavor and it's sold in slice or whole.
 The sales takes two form.
 It is either sold in store or through pre-order purchase.
-This analysis is done on Power BI.

 ## Problem Statement
 The following questions are the recommended analysis